milvus-io/milvus-docs/site/en/userGuide/bulk_load.md

 | limit (optional)           | Specify this parameter to limit the number of returned tasks. |

+See [System Configurations](configure_rootcoord.md) for more information about import task configurations.

 ## Limits

 | Feature                       | Maximum limit |
 | ----------------------------- | ------------- |
 | Max size of task pending list | 32            |
 | Max size of a data file       | 1GB           |

 ## What's next